 are taking place this year to mark the centenary of the

 Turkish Republic.
-As part of this anniversary, one of the grandest infrastructure projects in history is completed: the Canal Istanbul.
-This is an artificial waterway connecting the Black Sea to the Sea of Marmara.
-Measuring 30 miles (48 km) in length, and 500 ft (150m) in width, it dissects the European side of Istanbul in two, thus creating a new island between Asia and Istanbul.*
+As part of its anniversary, one of the grandest infrastructure projects in history is completed: the Canal Istanbul.
+This artificial waterway connects the Black Sea to the Sea of Marmara.
+Measuring 30 miles (48 km) in length, and 500 ft (150m) wide, this dissects the European side of Istanbul in two, thus creating a new island between Asia and Istanbul.*

 Turkey has also achieved energy independence by now, with 10 billion barrels

 of oil and over 1.5 trillion cubic metres of natural gas uncovered